I was asked to contribute to a blog post on how medievalists are doing in these troubled times. Here’s what I came up with:

 What to say about all this?

 First off, I think that it’s somewhat rude to criticize a panel before it has even taken place.
 Why not attend the panel, hear what people have to say, and respond to that?
 Critiques based on identity leave me cold.
 I am a systematizer, not an empathizer, and it might be self-serving, but I believe that this is how academia ought to be arranged.
-You’ve heard it before, and I agree, that “great minds discuss ideas, average minds discuss events, and small minds discuss people.”
+You’ve heard it said before, and I agree, that “great minds discuss ideas, average minds discuss events, and small minds discuss people.”
 Among its many other problems, social media has encouraged a small-minded focus on people.
 We academics are supposed to be able to consider ideas independent of the identities of their sponsors, and I find these ad hominem attacks especially ironic given the regular denunciations of “prestige culture” one reads on Twitter.
 What is all this concern about who is cool and who is uncool, if not a form of prestige culture?

 As for people’s racial identities, all I can say is that every other speaker I heard at this conference was white, in a general reflection of the demographics of the field.
 Even white people have occasionally interesting things to say, and when it comes to denouncing white supremacy, it especially behooves white people to do so!
 And demanding creative control over a panel (especially from a distance!) is presumptuous.
 I would say that if anyone objects to Panel 45, they are always free to organize their own panels.